joergschultzelutter/mpad/README.md

     - Access to openweathermap.org requires an API key which has a traffic limit
     - With its current implementation of its 'OneCall' API, Openweathermap does not return the human-readable address in case a query is performed for lat/lon coordinates - which is applicable to all queries from MAPD.
 As a result, additional calls to e.g. Openstreetmap etc. may be necessary in order to provide the user with a human readable address.
 - Repeater data:
     - Currently, the repeater data is very much EU-centric (MPAD borrows its data from repeatermap.de).
 Additional _free_ repeater data sources can be added to future MPAD versions if such sources are available.
-If you want to see your repeater added to repeatermap.de, [please get in touch with DK3ML](https://www.repeatermap.de/new_repeater.php?lang=en) and have your missing local repeaters added to repeatermap.de.
+If you want to see your repeater added to repeatermap.de, [please submit your data on DK3ML's site](https://www.repeatermap.de/new_repeater.php?lang=en).
 Alternatively, feel free to recommend free sources for repeater data and I see what I'll can do to add them to the program.
+    - Apart from some internal pre-processing, the data is taken from repeatermap.de 'as is'.
 - Time zones:
     - Currently, all timestamps returned by the program use UTC as time zone.
 Implicitly, __this constraint also applies to the time-related program keywords__ (see [USAGE.md](USAGE.md)) which instructs the program to return data for a certain time of the day.
 Dependent on your geographical location, a 'give me a wx report for today noon' may result in unwanted effects as the 'noon' part __is based on GMT__.
 When in doubt, do NOT limit your data to a certain time slot of the day ('full' day is the program default).
 I might implement local time zone data at a later point in time - for now, GMT applies.
 - General:
     - APRS 'TOCALL' identifier is currently still set to default 'APRS' (see WXBOT implementation); in the long run, MPAD needs its own identifier (see http://www.aprs.org/aprs11/tocalls.txt)
-    - Call signs which deviate from a 'normal' call sign pattern may currently not be recognised (e.g. APRS bot call signs etc) and may result in e.g. WX reports for the sender's call sign.
+    - Call signs which deviate from a 'normal' call sign pattern may currently not be recognised (e.g. APRS bot call signs etc).
+In this case, the program may not know what to do and will perform a fallback to its default mode: generate a wx report for the user's call sign.
     - OUTERNET logic from WXBOT is not implemented

 ## Duty cycles and local caches